+- Leaving a surgical instrument inside the person.
 While uncommon, surgeons have left gauze, scalpels, and other tools inside a patient’s body.

+- Operating on the wrong body part or patient.
 Always ask your surgeon to mark the area of the body for surgery prior to the event to avoid confusion.
 Miscommunication in the hospital setting may result in a surgeon operating on the wrong patient or body part and performing a completely unnecessary surgery instead of the needed one.

+- Unnecessary damage.
 Surgeons must use extreme care, particularly when working around nerves and delicate body parts.
 If a surgeon carelessly makes the wrong move while performing the surgery, a patient may suffer from chronic pain, numbness, or other complications after the surgery.
 If you wake up from surgery with more pain or a condition you didn’t expect, the surgeon may have committed an act of malpractice.

+- Anesthesia mistakes.
 An anesthesiologist is a highly trained and highly paid member of health care groups.
 The professional should understand the standards for administering anesthesia, including possible complications or interaction and dosages.
 When anesthesiologists make mistakes, a patient might wake up too soon or not at all.

 Some mistakes happen in the heat of the moment and any health care professional might make the same error.
 Others, however, should never happen to a patient under a medical professional’s care.
 At Fiol Law Group, our hospital negligence lawyers understand the roles and responsibilities of people who work within hospital settings.
 We will protect your right to seek compensation after a serious or deadly hospital error.

 Our Approach to Hospital Negligence Claims